What is Ethernet? - All you need to know - Neos Networks

 How does Ethernet work?

 Ethernet divides data into small chunks called frames, which are transmitted over standardised cables.
-Ethernet works primarily at the data link layer (layer 2) of the OSI model, with some elements operating at the physical layer (layer 1).
+Ethernet works primarily at the Data Link Layer (layer 2) of the OSI model, with some elements operating at the Physical Layer (layer 1).

 The seven layers of the OSI Model